anbox-cloud/discourse-docs/ref/platforms.md

 ### `webrtc` platform

 The `webrtc` platform is used by Anbox to provide graphical output.
 It supports all GPUs supported by Anbox Cloud in addition to software rendering.
-It is used when a container is launched with `--enabled-graphics`, or via the Anbox Stream Gateway.
+It is used when a container is launched with `--enable-graphics`, or via the Anbox Stream Gateway.

 #### Configuration